Insertion Loss

 - The larger amount of insertion loss may be intentionally inserted in the form of a fiber-optic attenuator.

-- A Faraday isolator is inserted after the output of a laser in order to prevent it against back-reflections.
+- A Faraday isolator is inserted after the output of a laser to prevent it against back-reflections.
 Some power is lost at imperfect anti-reflection coatings of the isolator and possibly by parasitic absorption or scattering in the optical elements.

 The insertion loss (or attenuation) is usually specified in decibels, calculated as 10 times the logarithm of base 10 of the ratio of input and output powers.
 For fiber connectors, for example, it is often of the order of 0.5 dB.
 High-quality fusion splices may reach values like 0.02 dB.